ioan-chera/eureka-editor/README.txt

 CTRL-A : select all
 CTRL-I : invert the selection
-CTRL-U : clear the selection
+CTRL-U : unselect all
-` (backquote) : clear the selection
+` (backquote) : unselect all

 HOME : move/zoom 2D viewport to show the whole map
 END  : move 2D viewport to camera location